jules2689/trudeau/trudeau/2020-04-18/post_news.md

 ---

 **Question**:
-With regard to those that are on old-agesecurity  disability benefits, those that have a fixed income, what's being done for thosepeople  might be facingmounting  with regard togroceries  transportation orcost  living on a fixed incomeand is there any talk with theprovinces  making sure thatcerb  affect theirreceiving  benefits?
+With regard to those that are on old-agesecurity  disability benefits, those that have a fixed income, what's being done for thosepeople WHO might be facingmounting  with regard togroceries  transportation orcost  living on a fixed incomeand is there any talk with theprovinces  making sure thatcerb  affect theirreceiving  benefits?